-- (a) HUD requires that extremely low-income (ELI) families make up at least 40 percent of the families admitted to public housing during SAHA's fiscal year.
+- (a) HUD requires that extremely low-income (ELI) families make up at least 40 percent of the families admitted to public housing during Opportunity Home's fiscal year.
 ELI families are those with annual incomes at or below the federal poverty level or 30 percent of the area median income, whichever number is higher [Federal Register notice 6/25/14].
-To ensure this requirement is met, SAHA may skip non-ELI families on the waiting list in order to select an ELI family. - (b) If SAHA also operates a housing choice voucher (HCV) program, admissions of extremely low-income families to the PHA's HCV program during SAHA's fiscal year that exceed the 75 percent minimum target requirement for the voucher program, shall be credited against SAHA's basic targeting requirement in the public housing program for the same fiscal year.
-However, under these circumstances the fiscal year credit to the public housing program must not exceed the lower of:

-- (i) 10 percent of public housing waiting list admissions during the PHA fiscal year; - (ii) 10 percent of waiting list admissions to SAHA's housing choice voucher program during SAHA's fiscal year; or - (iii) The number of qualifying low-income families who commence occupancy during the fiscal year of SAHA public housing units located in census tracts with a poverty rate of 30 percent or more. - (c) For this purpose, qualifying low-income family means a low-income family other than an extremely low-income family. - (i) Extremely Low-Income Applicants At least 40% of new annual admissions to the low rent public housing program must be to families with incomes that do not exceed the higher of the federal poverty level or 30% of the Area Median Income (AMI). - (ii) Low-Income Applicants At least 40% of new annual admissions to the low rent public housing program must be to families with incomes in between 30.1% and 50% of the Area Median Income (AMI).
+To ensure this requirement is met, Opportunity Home may skip non-ELI families on the waiting list in order to select an ELI family. - (b) If Opportunity Home also operates a housing choice voucher (HCV) program, admissions of extremely low-income families to Opportunity Home's HCV program during Opportunity Home's fiscal year that exceed the 75 percent minimum target requirement for the voucher program, shall be credited against Opportunity Home's basic targeting requirement in the public housing program for the same fiscal year.
+However, under these circumstances the fiscal year credit to the public housing program must not exceed the lower of: - (i) 10 percent of public housing waiting list admissions during Opportunity Home's fiscal year; - (ii) 10 percent of waiting list admissions to Opportunity Home's housing choice voucher program during Opportunity Home's fiscal year; or - (iii) The number of qualifying low-income families who commence occupancy during the fiscal year of Opportunity Home public housing units located in census tracts with a poverty rate of 30 percent or more. - (c) For this purpose, qualifying low-income family means a low-income family other than an extremely low-income family. - Extremely Low-Income Applicants At least 40 percent of new annual admissions to the low rent public housing program must be to families with incomes that do not exceed the higher of the federal poverty level or 30 percent of the Area Median Income (AMI). - (ii) Low-Income Applicants At least 40 percent of new annual admissions to the low rent public housing program must be to families with incomes in between 30.1 percent and 50 percent of the Area Median Income (AMI).